4 Signs That Someone Is Probably Insecure

 It’s easy to get thrown into a personal purgatory of self-doubt in these situations.
 Whether it’s a social contact or a business interaction, people who want everyone to know how big they are can make the rest of us feel pretty small.
 Just think how much better you’d feel if you could brush these situations aside and go on about your day without doubting yourself and your life.

-It turns out that armed with a simple set of detection tools, you can not only help yourself feel better, but also recognize the weaknesses in the façade of those practically perfect people.
+It turns out that when armed with a simple set of detection tools, you can not only help yourself feel better but also recognize the weaknesses in the façade of those practically perfect people.

 According to Adler, people who feel inferior go about their days overcompensating through what he called “striving for superiority.”
 The only way these inwardly uncertain people can feel happy is by making others decidedly unhappy.
 To Adler, this striving for superiority lies at the core of neurosis.